cloudacademy/aws-cloudformation/vpc-ml/README.md

 * EC2 Instance

 ### Installation
-To install this environment, complete the following steps
+To install this environment, complete the following parts, Part1 and Part2:

-Part1 (Buildtime Components):
+* Part1 (Buildtime Components):
 `cloudacademy.buildenv.yaml`
 1. Log into AWS Console, as a user with admin priviledges
 2. Select the CloudFormation service